6 Best Gautam Buddha Moral Stories in English With Audio

 Angulimal used to live in a cave in Magadha.
 People were afraid to pass through the forest in which he lived.
 Because everyone was very afraid of the Angulimal.

 One day Gautam Buddha was passing through Sonapur when he saw people worried.
 Seeing people upset in this way, Gautam Buddha asked all of them, “What’s the matter, why are you all so scared?”

-In such a situation, people answered to the questions of Mahatma Buddha, “There is a bad outbreak of a robber here.
-He loots and kills people and cuts their fingers and wears it by making garlands.
+In such a situation, people answered the questions of Mahatma Buddha, “There is a bad outbreak of a robber here.
+He loots and kills people and cuts their fingers and wears them by making garlands.
 That is why the people of our village are very scared.
 Now you tell us what to do. “

 “Well, that’s the case.
 Then where does he live?”
 Mahatma Buddha asked the people.

 In such a situation, a person came forward and said to Mahatma Buddha, “He lives in the jungles.
 There is a cafe inside the jungles where Angulimal lives.”

 After hearing all this, Mahatma Buddha walked toward the forest to meet Angulimal.
 The people of Sonapur village tried hard to stop him but still, he did not stop and walked towards the forest.

 As he approached the forest, Angulimala came out of his cave and stood with a sword in his hand.
 Gautama Buddha ignored Angulimal and proceeded.
 Seeing this, Angulimal began to chase Buddha.
 While chasing, Angulimal shouted loudly and said, “Stop! you monk.”

 “I stopped.
 When will you stop?
 When will you stop doing violence?”
 Mahatma Buddha said.

 Angulimal got angry and then he said to Gautama Buddha, “Hey Monk, don’t you know me?
 I am the most powerful man of this kingdom.”